dymio/codenohito_book/styleguides/css.md

         /* good */
         .units-list { ... }

-* Elements that occur exactly once inside a page should use IDs, otherwise, use classes.
-When in doubt, use a class name
+* Elements that occur exactly once inside a page can use IDs, otherwise, use classes.
+When in doubt, use a class name.
-    - Good candidates for ids: header, footer, slider, modal popups
+    - Good candidates for ids: header, footer, wrap, modal popups
     - Bad candidates for ids: navigation, item listings, item view pages (ex: issue view)

 * ID selector must be on the start of rule